acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple.md

 Finally the code adds the new menu item to the context menu.

 ## Running It ##

-To run your program, navigate to the root of your package directory in your shell and run:
+To run your program, navigate to the root of your package directory in your shell and type:

     cfx run